NORTH FORK AMERICAN RIVER: 100 Hours of Solitude in the Pristine Wilderness of Big Granite Creek

 Another morning, Mary and I were lounging about in the red gorge when, suddenly, out of nowhere, without warning or noise, a bizarre mechanized flying contraption appeared, swooping out of the cleft of Big Granite Creek canyon, dipping quite low overhead, then disappearing just as suddenly out of view and earshot.

-It was like, five seconds there and then gone, almost an apparition.
 The thing sounded like a twin-engine prop type airplane but looked like nothing I’ve ever seen — something retro on the one hand, as though from another era, and on the other, rather futuristic-looking.

 How can I describe it?
 It looked like a kite construction, like it was made of balsa wood or something light, wood-like, and it was red.
 It must have had great controlling power the way it deftly maneuvered in the tight air space.